-In our master of education (MEd) and master of public administration (MPA) dual degree program, you will take the inside track to a future as an educator, policy maker, non-profit worker, and sexuality professional.
+In our master of education (MEd) and master of public administration (MPA) dual degree program, you'll take the inside track to a future as an educator, policy maker, nonprofit worker, and sexuality professional.

-All of our students gain hands-on practical experience in either educational or clinical settings, depending on their program track.
+You'll gain hands-on practice experience in either educational or clinical settings, depending on your program track.
 Field experience is accompanied by a practicum course through which you will receive supervision from a faculty member.
 Field placements are located where you live, and students who live more than two hours away from campus can attend their practicum class through video conferencing.

 With an MEd/MPA dual degree from Widener, you will develop the skills and expertise to excel as a sexuality educator, advocacy worker, and policy maker.

 Most of the classes take place only on specified weekends, so you will know in advance when you are required on campus.
 Because of this format, students commute from around the Philadelphia area (and beyond) and are able to keep their current jobs.

 I have been a therapist working with LGBTQ children, youth, and families for the last 20 years.
 I went into this work to raise the voices of individuals who are far too often silenced.

 In 2014, I founded the Gender & Sexuality Development Clinic at the Children's Hospital of Philadelphia to have a way for Transgender and Gender Expansive children, youth, and their families to receive multidisciplinary care.
 In supporting these wonderful families, it became clear that there needs to be many more therapists who can provide support.
 My motivation in building this training program is to have more therapists in the community who can provide this great care.